Initialization

 After installing the Obsidian plugin, in the settings:

-1. Enter the "Unique Identifier," which is the NAT.ID obtained when registering the NAS with the central control server.
+NAT.IDobtained when registering the NAS with the central control server. - Enter the "Connection Password."

 Vault Configuration (Important)